in-toto/specification/in-toto-spec.md

 `"expected_products"` fields operate in a similar fashion as firewall rules do.
 This means that the first rule that matches a specific artifact in the link metadata will be used to match that artifact.
-In addition, there is an implicit `ALLOW *` at the end of such fields.
+In addition, there is an implicit `"ALLOW *"` at the end of such fields.

 ##### 4.3.3.1 MATCH rule behavior

-The `MATCH` rule is used to tie different steps together, by means of their materials and products.
-The main rationale behind the MATCH rule is to identify the sources of artifacts as they are passed around in the supply chain.
-In this sense, the MATCH rule will be used to identify which step should be providing a material used in a step, as well as force products to match with products of previous steps.
+The match rule is used to tie different steps together, by means of their materials and products.
+The main rationale behind the match rule is to identify the sources of artifacts as they are passed around in the supply chain.
+In this sense, the match rule will be used to identify which step should be providing a material used in a step, as well as force products to match with products of previous steps.

-In order to ensure the correctness of the MATCH rule, it is important to describe the way it operates.
+In order to ensure the correctness of the match rule, it is important to describe the way it operates.
 To avoid any ambiguities, this will be done with the following pseudocode: